vasilvestre/sf-test/README.md

 # Symfony Quiz Application

-This repository contains a Symfony-based quiz application that allows users to take quizzes on various topics.
+This is a quiz application built with Symfony 7.0.
+It allows users to test their knowledge of Symfony through a series of quizzes.

 ## Requirements